ionic-team/ionic-docs/src/pages/appflow/quickstart/native-config.md

 ## Add the Native Config to an Automation
-To take full advantage of automating your development environment you'll want to add the native config to the automation we created earlier.
-Click the `Edit` from the options icon on the right of the automation and select the environment from the dropdown and click save.
+To take full advantage of automating your development environment, you'll want to add the native config to the automation we created earlier.

+In your `Automations` tab, click `Edit` from the `Options` icon on the right of your automation, select the configuration from the `Native Config` dropdown and click `Save`.

 ![Add Native Config to Automation](/docs/assets/img/appflow/gif-add-native-config.gif)

-Now your apps should automatically use a different bundle id, name, and deploy channel between your development and production builds meaning you can easily install both environments on the same device and tell them apart! 🔥
+Now your apps should automatically use a different `bundle id`, app name, and deploy channel between your development and production builds.
+This means you can install both your development and production applications on the same device and easily tell them apart! 🔥

 ![Multiple Enviroments on a Device](/docs/assets/img/appflow/ss-multiple-envs-device.png)